Winter Collective Energy Switch - result

 Many people are paying too much for their gas and electricity and haven't changed supplier in years, if at all.
 They can end up paying far more for their energy bills than they should. iChoosr goes to pre-vet energy suppliers and asks them to underbid each other, with the best priced tariff winning, to ensure you get a competitive offer.
 The scheme only offers electricity from renewable sources.

 Taking part in the Cambridgeshire Energy Switch is free and without obligation.
 The more people that participate in the scheme, the more likely people will be able to achieve cheaper energy prices and better deals.
 The energy tariff offer is exclusive to residents switching through the scheme and iChoosr will handle the entire switching process for you.
 The average household can save £254 on their bills.

 This is part of a nationwide Collective Switching scheme, bringing together thousands of people from across the country looking for a better energy price.
 Last year, over 178,000 people registered across the country, saving switchers over £5.5 million.

 Who can participate

 Participation is open to all residents as well as small and medium enterprises (SMEs) in the United Kingdom.
-As our service switches your energy supplier, we require to get the bill payer to sign up.
+As the service switches your energy supplier, we require the bill payer to sign up.
 The easiest way to sign up is with our short, quick and easy online registration.